projectara/greybus-spec/source/control.rst

     This operation is sent by the AP to the SVC to request that a bidirectional route be set up in the |unipro| switching network that allows traffic to flow between the two indicated device ids.
-Initially routes are in a disabled state; traffic flow will only be allowed when the route has been enabled. **Note: in ES1, routing is based only on destination address, and it is not possible to disable a route.**
+Initially routes are in a disabled state; traffic flow is only allowed when the route has been enabled. **Note: in ES1, routing is based only on destination address, and it is not possible to disable a route.**